-The DMU series units are low power, fast turn on, reliable and accurate solutions for a wide variety of stabilization and measurement applications.
+The Dynamic Measurement Unit (DMU) series are low power, fast turn on, reliable and accurate solutions for a wide variety of stabilization and measurement applications.

-All DMU products have both an analog output and an RS-232 serial link.
+All DMU products have both an analog outputs and an RS-232 serial link.
 Data may be requested via the serial link as a single measurement or streamed continuously.
 The analog outputs are fully signal conditioned and may be connected directly to a data acquisition device.